OMS III

 LCOM 5003 Family Medicine II 10 Credit Hour(s)

-Family Medicine II is a third year, four-week core rotation.
+Family Medicine II is a core, four-week, third-year rotation.
 It is intended for the student to experience the roles and responsibilities of the Family Physician.
 It is to be served, preferably in an office based medical home setting.
 The clerkship focuses on actively engaging in the comprehensive care of patients across the lifecycle alongside family physicians.
 Students will expand their family medicine knowledge, ability, and responsibility as it relates to participating in whole-person care.
 A goal of this clerkship is for osteopathic medical students to evaluate patients of all ages, screen for areas of potential need – both physically and socially – and experience the broad range of responsibilities associated with family physicians in practice.
 Active learning assignments will be employed on a variety of essential topics to accompany in-person learning.
 In addition, exposure to the needs of underserved patients is an emphasis of this course.
 Providing learning opportunities to better engage with and understand under-resourced individuals is consistent with the mission and vision of LUCOM and necessary to improve a student’s contribution to whole-person wellness.

 Offered: Resident